51D/5nap8ack/README.md

 # [5nap_8ack]
 ###### Created by 51D
-## A simple tool for creating backups/snapshots of files or partitions.
+## A simple tool for creating backups/snapshots of files.
-#### It is currently written for bash specifically, I'm working on getting it ported over to python soon to deal with some interoperability issues.
+##### It is currently written for bash specifically, I'm working on getting it ported over to python soon to deal with some interoperability issues.
+Support for creating snapshots of partitions and automating scheduled jobs is coming soon.

 ##### To download and run the script simply paste the commands below in any terminal.
 I would suggest running the script as root to make sure you don't have any errors due to insufficient file permissions.
+The only dependency is "rsync" at the moment.
 ```
 git clone https://github.com/51D/5nap8ack.git
 cd 5nap*